Kaichao-Zheng/CITS4012-NLP/README.md

 ### Report Content

-I have integrated the [project specification](https://lms.uwa.edu.au/bbcswebdav/pid-4638361-dt-content-rid-56793887_1/xid-56793887_1) into the specified ACL template, scroll down to view it.
+In early stage of this project, we integrated the [project specification](https://lms.uwa.edu.au/bbcswebdav/pid-4638361-dt-content-rid-56793887_1/xid-56793887_1) into the ACL template, as shown in the screenshot below.

 ![overleaf](img/overleaf.png)